-ACC will maintain a following gap behind a detected vehicle and slow your vehicle to a stop behind that vehicle
+ACC will maintain a following gap behind a detected vehicle and slow your vehicle to a stop behind that vehicle.

-If the stopped vehicle ahead has driven away and ACC has not resumed, the vehicle ahead indicator will flash as a reminder to check traffic ahead before proceeding.
+If the stopped vehicle ahead has driven away and ACC has not been resumed, the vehicle ahead symbol will flash as a reminder to check traffic ahead before proceeding.
 In addition, three beeps will sound.
-See "Adaptive Cruise Go

-Notifier" in "Collision/Detection Systems" under Vehicle
+See "Adaptive Cruise Go Notifier" under "Collision/Detection Systems" in Vehicle Personalization

-When the vehicle ahead drives away, press RES+ or the accelerator pedal to resume cruise control.
-If stopped for more than two minutes or if the driver door is opened and the driver seat belt is unbuckled, ACC automatically applies the Electric Parking Brake (EPB) to hold the vehicle.
-The Electric Parking Brake status light will turn on.
-See Electric Parking Brake \$ 200.
-To release the EPB. press the accelerator pedal.
+When the vehicle ahead drives away, press +RES or the accelerator pedal to resume cruise control.
+If stopped for more than two minutes or if the driver door is opened, the ACC automatically applies the Electric Parking Brake (EPB) to hold the vehicle.
+The EPB status light will turn on.
+See Electric Parking Brake ⇔ 161.
+To resume ACC and release the EPB, press the accelerator pedal.
+ACC can be resumed when the vehicle is travelling greater than 25 km/h (16 mph).